The business sector underpins the world’s economy. By some estimates, it makes up 72% of the OECD’s total GDP.

 However, all B2B buyers are B2C buyers, too.
 Our research found that 80% of B2B buyers admit their buying experiences elsewhere impact their expectations for business purchases.

 Most B2B payments, therefore, aspire to be frictionless and simple experiences.
-In other words: as close to a B2C payment experience as possible.
+In other words: businesses have accelerated their migration toward automated B2B payment solutions to reduce administrative work and costs.

 This means there is a big opportunity for suppliers who get ahead on this front.